tableau/server-client-python/docs/api-ref.md

 :--- | :---
 `datasource_id` |  The identifier (`id`) for the `DatasourceItem` that you want to download from the server.
 `filepath` |  (Optional) Downloads the file to the location you specify.
 If no location is specified (the default is `Filepath=None`), the file is downloaded to the current working directory.
-`no_extract` | (Optional) Specifies whether to download the file without the extract.
-When the data source has an extract, if you set the parameter `no_extract=True`, the extract is not included.
+`include_extract` | (Optional) Specifies whether to download the file with the extract.
+The default is to include the extract, if present (`include_extract=True`).
+When the data source has an extract, if you set the parameter `include_extract=False`, the extract is not included.
 You can use this parameter to improve performance if you are downloading data sources that have large extracts.
-The default is to include the extract, if present (`no_extract=False`).
+Available starting with Tableau Server REST API version 2.5.
+`no_extract` | (**Deprecated**) Use `include_extract` instead.
+The default value is to ignore this parameter (`no_extract=None`).
+If you set the parameter to `no_extract=True`, the download will not include an extract (if there is one).
+If set to `no_extract=False`, the download will include the extract (if there is one).
 Available starting with Tableau Server REST API version 2.5.

 **Exceptions**